 How to Make an Offer to Buy a Home

-Determine the Market
+Check the Market

 Check the temperature of the marketplace.
-It is the market hot, cold or neutral?
+It is the market hot, cold, or neutral?
 If you're making an offer in a buyer's market, you will have less competition for the home.
 Sellers will be more likely to be receptive to any offer because there are fewer buyers.
 If you're buying in a seller's market, sellers might not consider any offer that is less than the list price.
 In fact, sellers could very well receive multiple offers, which means your offer should be as attractive as possible to win acceptance.

-Find out How Much the Seller Paid
+Find Out How Much the Seller Paid

 Examine Comparable Sales

 Another step to take to determine how much to offer is to look at similar homes that have recently sold in your area.
 When looking at comparable sales, use only the properties similar in lot size, square footage, style, age, and location to the home you want to buy.
 Use the data from the most recently sold sales, and don't look beyond six months because appraisers won't.

 Local assessors' offices, newspapers, and real estate agents can be excellent sources of information.
 Websites may or may not be, depending on the accuracy of the information.
 Your real estate agent can also help you get a sense of the local market.